The Will for the Way

 Patients are initially screened for eligibility for many different programs.
 From there, OneWorld staff help patients gather supporting documents and complete applications while explaining terminology and policies.

 Uninsured patients can apply for OneWorld’s Sliding Fee Scale discount, which is determined by gross annual income and the number of immediate family members in a household.
-The 2021 Sliding Fee Scale has five poverty levels, with nominal fees for medical appointments as low as $35 (0-100% federal poverty).
+The 2025 Sliding Fee Scale has five fee levels, with fees for medical appointments as low as $40 for patients whose incomes are 0-100% of the federal poverty level.

-“The average medical appointment without insurance is $190, and many people cannot afford that.
-The Sliding Scale makes health care accessible and affordable, and that’s key,” said Teresa.
+“The sliding scale makes health care accessible and affordable, and that’s key,” said Teresa.

 The Enrollment and Financial Services team help patients stay up-to-date with plan renewals, changes and payment plans to ensure every patient has access to health care.